 When light comes on, an abnormal condition exists.
 It is not necessary to shutdown engine immediately, but problem should be corrected as soon as possible.
+Screen on diagnostic gauge will display the problem and the solution needed.

 R-Red "STOP ENGINE" Indicator Light